Our Swift Elegance 560 Caravan

 The front locker strike plate fell off - not surprised given it appeared to have been fixed with masking tape.

 The sink waste leaked and the basin waste pipe was too short preventing the shelf in the cupboard from sitting correctly.

 The plastic wheel arch liners were not properly sealed - noticed by a draught and a glimpse of daylight on the inner edges from inside the 'van.

 Off side jacking support was not on straight - potentially a serious safety issue.

 Loose screws, sawdust and other build debri was in every nook and cranny.

 The silicone around the kitchen worktop is poorly applied - a clear example of speed first.

 (All of the above - apart from the toilet - have now been remedied by me, because it was easier than two round trips to the dealer).

-The sound quality in the front cabin from the built in DAB radio/aux amplifier is truly terrible.
+The sound quality in the front cabin from the built in DAB radio/aux amplifier and speakers is truly terrible.
 I can't believe whoever designed this has actually heard it in situ!

-With this in mind the Elegance 560 was not perfect for us ex-factory, but is a very good caravan and for us it was the best choice.
+With this in mind the Elegance 560 was not perfect for us ex-factory, but was a very good caravan and for us it was the best choice.